Canned Food Alert: Why Relying on Conventional Wisdom Can Damage Your Bone Health

-Eating plenty of fruits and vegetables is one of the foundations of the Save Our Bones Program, and many in our community have asked me if it is imperative to eat fresh produce.
+Eating plenty of fruits and vegetables is one of the foundations of the Osteoporosis Reversal Program, and many in our community have asked me if it is imperative to eat fresh produce.
 Of course it is best to eat fresh as often as possible because fresh foods are more alkalizing than their processed counterparts.
 But realistically speaking, this can pose a challenge on some occasions.

 So because you might have to rely on canned or frozen foods sometimes, in this article I want to give you up-to-date information on why you should avoid canned foods as much as possible, and help you find a healthier alternative.